About The PPAI Board

 - Have the full support of their employer, who should also have an understanding of the time commitment involved with this service

-- Possess a college degree or equivalent practical experience
+- Have a college degree or equivalent vocational experience

-- Demonstrate continuing self-improvement through ongoing opportunities such as the Association’s educational offerings, ongoing higher education or on-the-job training
+- Demonstrate continued professional development including the Association’s educational offerings, higher education or on-the-job training

-- As an added consideration, have earned a PPAI certified industry professional designation
+- Have a PPAI certified industry professional designation or are currently working toward a designation

 While not always a requirement, a highly developed targeted skill set, such as finance, technology, legal, etc., is a valuable asset and will be considered during the Candidate Selection Process.